-- publishedAfter date string, articles published after that date will be added to the list, format is the same as in the publishedBefore case. - publishedAt date string, when defined articles matching this publish dates will be added to the list when published, format is the same as in case of publishedBefore and publishedAfter - metadata metadata field is json string, e.g. { "metadata": { "language": "en" } }.
-It matches article's metadata, and you can use all metadata fields that are defined for the article, i.e.: language, located etc.
+- publishedAfter date string, articles published after that date will be added to the list, format is the same as in the publishedBefore case. - publishedAt date string, when defined articles matching this publish date are added to the list when published, the format is the same as in case of publishedBefore and publishedAfter - metadata metadata is the dropdown field where filtering can be done by any of an article's metadata: Categories, Genre, Urgency, Priority, Keywords, and any custom vocabulary that is set as a field in a content profile in Superdesk

-All criteria can be combined together which in the result it will add articles to the list (on publish) depending on your needs.
+All criteria can be combined together with that the result it will add articles to the list (on publish) depending on your needs.